miloserdev/openbmc/poky/documentation/kernel-dev/maint-appx.rst

 Once you have cloned a Yocto Linux kernel repository and the cache repository (``yocto-kernel-cache``) onto your development system, you can consider the compilation phase of kernel development, which is building a kernel image.
-Some prerequisites are validated by the build process before compilation starts:
+Some prerequisites exist that are validated by the build process before compilation starts:

 -  The :term:`SRC_URI` points to the